CEMeNT-PSAAP/MCDC/docs/source/user/gpu.rst

     python input.py --mode=numba --target=gpu

-A cache folder will be generated in the same directory as the input deck titled ``__harmonize_cache__`` which contains the intermediate compiler representations and copmiled biniaries.
+A cache folder will be generated in the same directory as the input deck titled ``__harmonize_cache__`` which contains the intermediate compiler representations and compiled biniaries.

 MC/DC Harmonize Runtime Options
 -------------------------------

-At runtime the user can interface with the Harmonize scheduler that MC/DC uses as it's GPU runtime.
+At runtime the user can interface with the Harmonize scheduler that MC/DC uses as its GPU runtime.
 Configurable options include:

 #.
 Specifying scheduling modes with ``--gpu_strat=`` either ``event`` (default) or ``async`` (only enabled for Nvidia GPUs)
 #.
 Declaring the GPU arena size (size of memory allocated on the GPU measured in particles) ``--gpu_arena_size= [int_value]``
 #.
-Clears the previous cache (and forces recompilation) ``--clear_cache``
+Clearing the previous cache (and forcing recompilation) ``--clear_cache``
 #.
-Requesting Harmonize to cache it's results: ``--caching``
+Requesting Harmonize to cache its results: ``--caching``
 #.
-Clear the previous cache but make a new one: ``--clear_cache  --caching``
+Clearing the previous cache and making a new one: ``--clear_cache  --caching``

-Other configurable compile time options are available in ` ``harmonize/python/config.py`` <https://github.com/CEMeNT-PSAAP/harmonize/tree/main>`_ starting on line 15.
+Other configurable compile-time options are available in ` ``harmonize/python/config.py`` <https://github.com/CEMeNT-PSAAP/harmonize/tree/main>`_ starting on line 15.

 #.
 Verbose compiler operations: ``VERBOSE = False/True``
 #.
 Harmonize debug mode: ``DEBUG  = False/True``